Minutes – November 2022

 Minutes

 The meeting was called to order at 7:05 p.m. by Commissioner Alison Brooks, Chair (ANC 4B08 Commissioner), presiding.
 The meeting was held virtually via Zoom and broadcast on YouTube.
-Also present were Commissioners Evan Yeats (4B01), Erin Palmer (4B02), Jocelynn Johnson (4B03), Geoff Bromaghim (4B07), and LaRoya Huff (4B09).
+Also present were Commissioner Evan Yeats (4B01), Commissioner Erin Palmer (4B02), Commissioner Jocelynn Johnson (4B03), Commissioner Geoff Bromaghim (4B07), and Commissioner LaRoya Huff (4B09).

 Commissioner Brooks provided instructions for public participation in the meeting.

-Commissioner Brooks presented the November Regular Public Meeting agenda.
-Commissioner Brooks noted the removal of Letter: Requesting Coordinated Approach to Community Concerns Along 6200 Block of Eastern Avenue, NE from the Consent Calendar (Item No. 11) and moved to approve the agenda, as amended.
+Commissioner Brooks presented the November Regular Public Meeting Agenda.
+Commissioner Brooks noted the removal of Agenda Item No. 11, Letter Requesting Coordinated Approach to Community Concerns Along 6200 Block of Eastern Avenue, NE from the Consent Calendar and moved to approve the Agenda, as amended.
 The motion was adopted, 6 yes, 0 no, 0 abstentions.

-Commissioner Brooks moved to approve the October Regular Public Meeting minutes.
+Commissioner Brooks presented and moved to approve the October Regular Public Meeting Minutes.
 The motion was adopted, 7 yes, 0 no, 0 abstentions.

 Commissioner Bromaghim presented the Treasurer’s Report.
 The Commission has a balance of $58,919.59.
 Commissioner Bromaghim moved to amend the Commission’s Fiscal Year 2023 Budget to increase the amount for grants from $8,000 to $12,000.
 The motion was adopted, 7 yes, 0 no, 0 abstentions.

 Commissioner Brooks presented the Commission’s 2022 Annual Report.
-Commissioner Jocelynn Johnson moved to adopt the Report, as presented.
+Commissioner Jocelynn Johnson moved to approve the Report, as presented.
 The motion was adopted, 7 yes, 0 no, 0 abstentions.

 Commissioner Brooks provided words of gratitude toward departing Commissioners – Commissioner Brenda Parks (4B04); Commissioner Geoff Bromaghim (4B07); and Commissioner Jocelynn Johnson (4B03).
 Commissioner Palmer provided updates regarding the meetings and work of the Commission’s Housing Justice Committee.
 Commissioner Jocelynn Johnson provided information regarding recent protests at Whittier Elementary School and efforts to accelerate the school’s modernization.
 Commissioner Yeats provided updates regarding the meetings and work of the Commission’s Vision Zero Committee, as well as the status of the Historic Preservation Review Board’s review of Elm Gardens, 7050 Eastern Avenue, NW.